The99LAB/WebUI/Docs/Fedora.md

-# Install VMManager on Fedora Server
+# Install the WebUI on Fedora Server

 ## Preparation
 #### Diable cockpit